Does Chocolate Really Contain Caffeine? Amount & Effects From Dark, Milk & White Chocolate

 Whether or not the caffeine in chocolate will affect energy levels or sleep depends on the person consuming it.
 "Regular coffee drinkers likely won't notice a boost in energy or alertness from chocolate," says Gorham, "but if you are sensitive to caffeine, you may."

-The reason chocolate likely won't affect coffee drinkers is that a standard cup of coffee contains 96 milligrams of caffeine, which is four times more than a serving of dark chocolate, registered dietitian nutritionist Molly Knudsen, M.S., RDN, says.
+The reason chocolate likely won't affect coffee drinkers is that a standard cup of coffee contains 96 milligrams of caffeine4, which is four times more than a serving of dark chocolate, registered dietitian nutritionist Molly Knudsen, M.S., RDN, says.
 Since milk chocolate contains even less caffeine, it's very unlikely that it will affect energy or alertness, even in non-coffee drinkers.

-It's also fine to enjoy dark chocolate and coffee on the same day, since 400 milligrams of caffeine is considered to be a safe daily intake for adults, according to Ayanwola.
+It's also fine to enjoy dark chocolate and coffee on the same day, since 400 milligrams of caffeine is considered to be a safe daily intake for adults5, according to Ayanwola.
 If caffeine causes anxious or jittery feelings, spacing out your consumption (or microdosing) may be helpful.

 Even though the caffeine content in chocolate is relatively low, Knudsen recommends getting a chocolate fix in during the day rather than at night.
 "In the afternoon, a small piece of dark chocolate may be just what you need to realign your focus and attention for the rest of the day," she says.
 Eating it closer to bedtime, on the other hand, may disrupt sleep quality.